2015 Ponderosa Stomp

 The unforgettable Vox organ of Augie Meyers has graced countless records, from the Sir Douglas Quintet to Bob Dylan to the Texas Tornados.
 The San Antonio legend reminisces about his lifelong friendship with the late Doug Sahm as well as Texas’ rich, ethnically diverse musical traditions.
-Interviewing Meyers is Joe Nick Patoski, who has written biographies on Willie Nelson and Stevie Ray Vaughn and has released a documentary on Sahm titled Sir Doug & The Genuine Texas Cosmic Groove.
+Interviewing Meyers is Joe Nick Patoski, who has written biographies on Willie Nelson and Stevie Ray Vaughan and has released a documentary on Sahm titled Sir Doug & The Genuine Texas Cosmic Groove.

 Presented by El Westside Sound

 Some of the legends of San Antonio’s West Side soul scene of the 1950s and ‘60s rap about their pioneering roles in developing their city’s unique blend of Tex-Mex R&B: Rudy T. Gonzales of Rudy and the Reno Bops, along with former members of Sunny and the Sunliners, the Laveers, and the Royal Jesters, including Little Henry Lee, Rudy Palacios, and Manuel “Bones” Aragon; and original Sir Douglas Quintet member Jack Barber.
 The moderator is veteran music writer Ed Ward, rock ‘n’ roll historian for NPR’s “Fresh Air” and a founder of Austin’s SXSW music festival.

 The Ponderosa Stomp 2015 Music History Conference would not be possible without support from: